-In the world of drip coffee makers for the home, the Technivorm Moccamaster is considered to be in a class of its own.
+In the world of home drip coffee makers, the Technivorm Moccamaster is considered to be in a class of its own.

 Now, the Moccamaster does come with a considerably higher price tag than other drip coffee makers.
-It also takes up as much counter space as a small espresso machine.
 So you might be debating whether you should take the leap and join the cult of the Moccamaster coffee maker.

-To find out, let’s dive in together and check out our Technivorm Moccamaster review.
+To find out, check out our Technivorm Moccamaster review.

 The Technivorm Moccamaster Review

 Technivorm has been making world-class coffee makers for over 50 years.
 It’s no wonder then that the KBT741 brews excellent coffee — one sip, and you wouldn’t want to go back to any other drip coffee maker.
 Let’s find out what wizardry lies under this coffee machine’s classy exterior.

 Technivorm’s design language has been mostly unchanged since the 1960s, and it reflects in the Moccamaster.
 Sporting clean, straight lines, it still looks classy in this age of digital displays and LED lights.